pycodeslab/KollectionX/README.md

 ## Features

-- **LinkedList**: A singly linked list implementation with the following operations:
+- **SingleLinkedList**: A singly linked list implementation with the following operations:
   - `append(value)` - Add elements to the end
   - `prepend(value)` - Add elements to the beginning
   - `insert(value, index)` - Insert at a specific position